Qyokizzzz/react-sticky-ts/README.md

 # react-sticky-ts

-TypeScript version of react-sticky refactored with functional components and hooks.
+React-sticky-ts is the TypeScript version of react-sticky, and it's refactored with functional components and hooks.

 If your React version is required, react-sticky-ts is compatible with react-sticky and it can be imported directly without code changes.